-Demand for food will rise as the world’s population grows from 7 billion to more than 9 billion by 2050, placing additional pressure on agricultural land and threatening increased deforestation, biodiversity loss, and damage to marine ecosystems from pollution and overfishing.
+The world’s population is estimated to rise from 7 billion to more than 9 billion by 2050.
+As a result, growing food demands will place additional pressure on agricultural land, accelerate deforestation, increase biodiversity losses, and damage marine ecosystems from pollution and overfishing.

 Collaborating for Big Change

-We recognise the importance of engaging with our key stakeholders to drive positive change, which include our suppliers, partners, clients, customers and colleagues.
+We recognise the importance of driving forward positive change by engaging with our key stakeholders, including our suppliers, partners, clients, customers and colleagues.

 We regularly hold expert-led sustainability events, including the “Food That Works Summit”, where we educated over 500 clients, colleagues and suppliers on the environmental challenges facing the industry and discussed current sustainability, health and wellbeing trends.
 Our “Reimagination: Sustainability & Purpose” webinar also addressed a range of pressing topics, from the importance of sourcing locally and engaging communities to managing single-use plastics and food waste.